Foreign Inward Remittance Certificates (FIRC) serve as proof of foreign transfers to India.

 If the beneficiary of the payment knows the UTR number, the quickest way of obtaining the FIRC is for the beneficiary to request it directly from the sending bank.

 In some cases, the beneficiary cannot see the UTR in which case they may contact the payer who may then contact yourself as the Payment Service Provider.
-To obtain the UTR on behalf of your customer, contact email@example.com.
-We will then contact our banking partner requesting the UTR for the transaction.
+To obtain the UTR on behalf of your customer, contact firstname.lastname@example.org.
+We will then contact our banking partner requesting the UTR for the transaction and confirm who the sending bank is.
 As soon as we have the information we will pass it on to you to provide to the payer and the beneficiary.
 The beneficiary is then able to request the FIRC from the sending bank.